Mlevngr/Mlevngr.github.io/_pages/about.md

 - *2022,* My bachelor thesis of NoC get A grade.
 - *2021/2022,* Unergraduate Scholarship.
 # 🔥 Project

-# 📝 Publications
+- *2022.11 - 2023.01,* Full Custom 16-bit Brent-Kung Adder Design.

+	Completed CMOS circuit design and layout design for a 45nm full custom 16-bit Brent-Kung adder.
+	Circuit design and layout design via Cadence Virtuoso, DRC and LVS verification of the layout using Calibre.
+	The circuit design can be functionally verified by simulation at 500MHz, 90◦C with an output rise and fall time of less than 100ps, and the layout results can be functionally verified at a post-simulation of 500MHz.

+- *2021.04 - 2021.06,* Five-stage pipelined RISC-V processor with full hazard handling.

+	I have implemented a RISC-V five-stage pipeline processor with full hazard handling.
+The RTL level design using Verilog and simulated in Modelsim for simulation.
+The processor can run the basic RV32i instructions, solves data conflicts, structure conflicts, and control conflicts, and supports stalling, flushing and forwarding.

+- *2020.10 - 2020.11,* VLSI Simulation and Synthesis.

+	Use VCS to verify the function of Tinycore based on RISC-V on the test platform.
+	Use DC compiler to synthesize four different hardware description ALUs, and analyze the comprehensive report to compare and analyze different parameters.
 # 💻 Internships
-- *2021.10 - 2022.05.
-Research Intern*, Institute of VLSI Design of HFUT.
+- *2021.10 - 2022.05, Research Intern*, Institute of VLSI Design of HFUT.

 	Investigate the background of Network on Chip router, and improve the Packet Connected Circuit(PCC)-based NoC router structure and routing algorithm.
 	The RTL level design of the router using Verilog and its implementation and verification on FPGA.
 My graduation thesis received A grade, and this project was continued to be improved by other student to prepare for publication.

+# 📝 Skill & Publications
+- Verilog · FPGA · MS Office · Linux · Cadence Tool
+- Python · C++ · SystemC · MATLAB · LaTex · CUDA · Pytorch
+- Mandarian(Native), TOEFL(iBT) 92